Closing the Māori and Pasifika pay gap

 Our pay gap data

-Values (unaudited) are provided by ANZ Bank New Zealand Limited employees on a voluntary basis and are as at 30 September 2022.
+All values are unaudited, provided voluntarily by ANZ Bank New Zealand Limited, and reflect data as at 30 September of each year.

 Contact the ANZ Equity, Diversity and Inclusion team